themagicstrings/twooter/LOG.md

 # Week 1

 ## Summary
 In this week, we SSH'ed into a running ITUMinitwit server, to have a look around.
-Afterwards, we secure copied the server contents, in order to gain a copy of the running code and database.
+Afterwards, we secure copied (`scp`) the server contents, in order to gain a copy of the running code and database.

 ## ./control.sh